-Category Ineligible Item (January 4, 2018) Amortization ■ Interest-only loans.
+Category Ineligible Item (June 7, 2021) Amortization ■ Interest-only loans.
 Loans featuring negative amortization (potential or scheduled).
 Appraisal/Property ■ Single-wide manufactured homes.
 Any property type ineligible for sale to the Agencies.
 Properties located outside the 50 states and the District of Columbia (including Puerto Rico, Guam and the Virgin Islands).
 Property with a Condition Rating of C5, C6, Fair or Poor; when the appraisal is not made subject to the repairs which would improve the property to an acceptable rating.
 Property with a Quality Rating of Q6 indicated on the appraisal.
 Assets 3-4 unit or investment properties for which funds for the transaction are coming from a source other than the borrower's own funds. ■ Cash on hand. ■ Sweat equity.
 Borrower Borrowers without a Social Security number (SSN).
 Borrowers with an individual tax identification number (ITIN).
 Borrowers that are corporations, partnerships, syndications or irrevocable trusts.
-Credit Credit scores lower than 620.
+Credit ■ Credit scores lower than 620.
 A borrower who was a debtor on a loan for which Arch MI paid a claim.
 A loan in which all borrowers are unable to document established credit (via traditional or non-traditional credit requirements).
-Credit Report Foreign credit reports.
+Credit Report ■ Foreign credit reports.
 Debt-to-Income Ratio ■ Debt-to-income ratios greater than 50%.
 Documentation Limited documentation loans (loans in which income, employment and/or assets are not verified).
 Streamlined refinance or purchase transactions.
 Income Rental income from the subject second home.
 Interested-Party Loans with payment abatements of any type are ineligible for insurance.
-Contribution - Payment ■ Note: The payment of up to 12 months of HOA fees is not considered an abatement and is Abatements an acceptable financing concession.
+Contribution - Payment Abatements Note: The payment of up to 12 months of HOA fees is not considered an abatement and is an acceptable financing concession.
 Loan Amount ■ Loan amounts higher than \$1,500,000.
-Loan-to-Value (LTV) ■ LTV ratios higher than 97%.
+Loan-to-Value ■ LTV ratios higher than 97%.
+(LTV) LTV ratios less than or equal to 80% for Borrower-Paid Mortgage Insurance (BPMI).
 Pre-Payment Penalty ■ Loans with a prepayment penalty feature.
 Transaction ■ Construction-only loans.
-Seasoned loans (see the Seasoned Loans section).